U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent - NewsBreak

 The first-term senator wrote in an opinion piece for the Arizona Republic that she does not intend to change the way she legislates or casts votes, but plans to be “an independent voice for Arizona.”

 Democrats this week had celebrated their growth to a 51-seat majority in the next Congress, a number that already included independents Bernie Sanders of Vermont and Angus King of Maine, who normally vote with Democrats.
-The 51st seat was gained in a Senate runoff election in Georgia, where Democrats kept U.S. Sen. Raphael Warnock’s tightly contested seat.
+The 51st seat was gained in a Senate runoff election in Georgia when Democrats kept U.S. Sen. Raphael Warnock’s tightly contested seat.

 In an interview with CNN , Sinema said the new party affiliation will not affect her work, and she plans to keep her committee seats.
 In an interview with Politico , she said she does not plan to caucus with Republicans.